cloudfoundry/cf-mysql-release/README.md

       secret: yoursecret
     ```

-#### SSL
+#### Broker Configuration

+##### Require HTTPS when visiting Dashboard

 The dashboard URL defaults to using the `https` scheme.
 This means any requests using `http` will automatically be redirected to `https` instead.
 To override this, you can change `jobs.cf-mysql-broker_z1.ssl_enabled` to `false`.
-To trust self-signed SSL certificates, you can change `jobs.cf-mysql-broker_z1.skip_ssl_validation` to `true`.

-If using `https`, the broker must be reached through an SSL termination proxy.
-Connecting to the broker directly on `https` will result in a `port 443: Connection refused` error.

 Keep in mind that changing the `ssl_enabled` setting for an existing broker will not update previously advertised dashboard URLs.
 Visiting the old URL may fail if you are using the [SSO integration](http://docs.cloudfoundry.org/services/dashboard-sso.html),
 because the OAuth2 client registered with UAA will expect users to both come from and return to a URI using the scheme
 implied by the `ssl_enabled` setting.

+Note:
+If using `https`, the broker must be reached through an SSL termination proxy.
+Connecting to the broker directly on `https` will result in a `port 443: Connection refused` error.

+##### Trust Self-Signed SSL Certificates

+By default, the broker will not trust a self-signed SSL certificate when communicating with cf-release.
+To trust self-signed SSL certificates, you can change `jobs.cf-mysql-broker_z1.skip_ssl_validation` to `true`.

 #### Implementation Notes